janhaibo/Start-GitHub-Firstly/README.md

 # Start-GitHub-Firstly
-this is my first project how to use github
+this is my first project how to use github!